OCHA-DAP/hdx-python-scraper/docs/main.md

         output_hxltags:
           - "#population"

-The covid tests mini scraper applies a prefilter to the data that only processes rows where the value in the column "new_tests" is not None and is greater than zero.
+The covid tests configurable scraper applies a prefilter to the data that only processes rows where the value in the column "new_tests" is not None and is greater than zero.
 If "new_tests" was not specified in input_cols or date_col, then it would need to be under a key filter_cols.